Azure/azure-openapi-validator/docs/rules.md

 ### ProvisioningStateSpecified

-This is a rule introduced to validate if a LRO PUT and PATCH operations response schema has "ProvisioningState" property specified.
+This is a rule introduced to validate if a LRO PUT, PATCH and DELETE operations response schema has "ProvisioningState" property specified.

 Please refer to [lro-provisioning-state-specified.md](./lro-provisioning-state-specified.md) for details.